 Quiche!
 So many possibilities, so little time.
 Today’s post: Salmon quiche!
 The French are famous for their fabulous quiche.
 What could be easier than throwing together a handful of fresh yummy ingredients, covering them in an egg custard and baking everything to golden perfection?
 Nothing, I think.

-Although quiche is considered French, its origins are German: the word quiche is a derivative of the German word kuchen which means cake.
+Although quiche is considered French, its origins are German.
+The word quiche is a derivative of the German word kuchen which means cake.
 Early quiches only contained bacon, the cheese was a later addition.
-Also, early quiches were baked in a bread crust; it wasn’t until later that crusts became the norm.
+Also, early quiches were baked in a bread crust; it wasn’t until later that pastry crusts became the norm.

 In my book, quiche is definitely one of those go to weeknight meals.
 It doesn’t take long to put together and there are no rules per say.
-Have some leftover ingredients?
-Make a quiche.
+How to make quiche?
+Start with leftover ingredients.
 You don’t even have to make your own crust.
 My fave quiche is the classic Quiche Lorraine, named for the region of France (the Lorraine) known for their pork products (BACON)!
 Nevertheless, this salmon quiche I bring you today is a close second.
 Although I have eaten it before, prepared with smoked salmon, I prefer to use fresh salmon because it has a milder taste.
 I also think that fresh salmon is kind of like a blank canvas whereas smoked salmon already has the characteristic smoky taste.

 This salmon quiche is great for either a light lunch or dinner.
 Pair it with a side of mixed greens, or fresh green beans drizzled with a lemon vinaigrette.
 Yum!!!!!